haoyanlgd/cse15l-lab-reports/index.md

     ![Image](withpatharg.PNG)

 Note:
-    Directory changed to the argument directory
+    Directory changed to the argument directory.
+Directory changed to the relative path specified from the working directory.

 &nbsp;